2024-2025 Academic Catalog

 The Saint Louis University Academic Catalog is for informational purposes and does not constitute a contract.
 Although the academic catalog was prepared with the latest information available at the time of publication, the statements concerning fees, courses, admission and graduation requirements, general regulations and curricula are subject to change.
 Please refer to your college, school, center or program handbook or website for additional information, policies and procedures of your program.

 The programs of Saint Louis University are open to all without regard to race, color, sex, age, national origin, religion, sexual orientation, disability or veteran status.
 All University policies, practices and procedures are administered in a manner consistent with the University's Catholic and Jesuit identity.
 Programs and activities located in facilities not easily accessible to disabled persons will be made accessible through relocation or other means upon request.
 For general information, call 314-977-2222.
-The 504 and ADA coordinator, the University’s affirmative action officer, is located in DuBourg Hall, Room 36, and can be reached at 314-977-3838.
+The 504 and ADA coordinator, the University’s affirmative action officer, is located in room 36 of DuBourg Hall and can be reached at 314-977-3838.

 History